-Keywords: mutual fund fees, limited attention, price complexity, cognitive ability
+Keywords: disclosure policy, mutual fund fees, limited attention, experiment

 JEL Classification: G41, G11, G23

 Suggested Citation: Suggested Citation